ffrankies/kindschi-fellowship-journal/README.md

 - Need to tweak my accuracy-producing code.
 - Code may be further refactored to make the model simpler and more flexible.
+- A genetic algorithm could be used to select the optimal hyperparameters to train the model.

+## Week 9

+### Major Happenings

+- Moved the RNN code into its own repo on github
+- Created 4 trainable datasets from the synthetic data
+    - 200, 10000, 100000, and 318256 examples
+- Added multiple RNN layers
+- Added dropout after each layer

+### Roadblocks

+- On smaller datasets, the RNN seems to have trouble learning hops (timesteps it displays are all the same)
+- Using a genetic algorithm could prove to be more difficult than I had thought

+### Prospective

+- Need to partition data into training, validation and testing partitions.
+    - Can use cross-validation to make up for not having a large enough dataset.
+- The genetic algorithm should be pushed back until I get the accuracy code implemented.
+- Need to get the accuracy implemented soon so I can start collecting data.